 Whether you’re learning how to home school or looking for a new job, now is a good time to take inventory of everything you’ll need to access in the coming months.
 When all your files, photos, videos, and documents are organized in one place, you never need to worry where they are.

 - Organize different content types in a single place.
 Photos and traditional files like PDFs can live alongside cloud docs (like Google Docs), shortcuts to web pages, and more.
 With Dropbox Plus, you get 2 TB (2,000 GB) of storage, so you'll have room for all kinds of content from all your linked devices.

 - Break free from your hard drive.
-With Dropbox Smart Sync, available with Dropbox Plus, you can download files locally when you want to use them, and return them to the cloud to save hard drive space when you’re done.
+With Dropbox Plus, you can set files to online-only and download them locally when you want to use them, returning them to the cloud to save hard drive space when you’re done.

 - Find your files quickly by searching for keywords within documents in case you forget where your file was stored.
 With Dropbox Plus, you can save time getting to the images you need by searching for what you see in the image across JPG, JPEG, PNG, and GIF files.